jakeengstrom3/CapStone_Example_Obj_Detection/README.md

 ### Run the object detection sample
 *IMPORTANT: If you SSH to the Pi, make sure that:*
-*1. There is a display connected to the Pi.*
+- *There is a display connected to the Pi.*
-*2. Run `export DISPLAY=:0` before proceed to make the object_detection window appear on the display* python detect.py
+- *Run `export DISPLAY=:0` before proceed to make the object_detection window appear on the display*

+python detect.py